air plants

 Popular ways of displaying air plants indoors are by hanging them on decorative wires or placing them in glass containers.
 There are numerous types of air plant containers and holders you can choose.

-Different species exhibiting a variation of leaf formation can be installed on varnished driftwoods.
+Different air plant species exhibiting a variation of leaf formation can be installed on varnished driftwoods.
 Tillandsias are also charming companions to plants like orchids, adenium, and other bromeliads.

 Propagation